 Remarkably, this goes away within a week or two when your brain gets adjusted to it and eventually ignores it.

-If it persists, try repositioning the device, different Flexi tips, and/or different programs.
+If it persists, try repositioning the device, different size or style tips, and/or different programs.

 Can I set my Eargos on different programs for each ear?

-If your hearing loss is different between ears, then you simply wear each hearing aid on a different program that's right for each ear.
+If your hearing loss is different between ears, then you simply set each hearing aid on a program that's right for each ear.
 The goal is to hear balanced between both ears.
+If you have Eargo 5, we recommend performing Sound Match to tailor Eargo to your hearing needs and preferences.

 Still not sure you want to wear two?
 Helping both ears hear their best helps the brain, localizing where sounds come from, and understanding in noisy environments.
 You can read more about it in this Article: Do I Need 1 or 2 Hearing Aids?